Regulated United Europe OÜ

 Registration is only the starting point.
 A UK cryptoasset business must maintain live AML, sanctions, governance, and customer-facing compliance controls.

 The market uses the phrases crypto license UK, UK crypto license, crypto exchange license UK, and cryptocurrency license UK as if they describe one permission.
-Legally, they do not.
+Some searches also use United Kingdom crypto license or cryptocurrency exchange license United Kingdom to describe the same commercial idea.
+Legally, they do not mean one single permission.
 In the UK, founders must separate:

 This distinction matters because a firm can be correctly registered under the AML regime and still breach UK law through unlawful promotions, or because its token/payment model actually falls into a broader regulated perimeter.
 RUE starts with perimeter mapping before company setup, documentation drafting, or regulator engagement.